Hui mian: History

 The hui mian recipe is widespread and originated in the Tang dynasty.
-The origin of the dish is said to be that a rural woman invented hui mian when she tried to make a type of nutritious soup for Li Shimin, the second emperor, to help him recover his strength when he was starving while on the run during a war.
+It was said that hui mian was invented by a woman who tried to make a nutritious soup for Li Shimin, the second emperor, to help him recover his strength while on the run from the war.
 Li loved the dish, so Li found the lady a year later after he became the emperor of the Tang Dynasty.
 The emperor then commanded his royal chefs to study the recipe from that lady.

 Hui mian became a secret food in royal families.
-Centuries later, in the late Qing Dynasty, when the Eight-Nation Alliance invaded China, the Empress Dowager Ci Xi was recorded saying that she had hui mian a lot during the run of the war, and that "Hui mian can dispel cold".
-Until the end of the Qing Dynasty, the royal chef Pang Enfu escaped from the Forbidden City and lived in seclusion in Henan.
-He started teaching the common people to cook Hui mian, and as a result Hui mian began spreading among the common people.
+Centuries later, in the late Qing Dynasty, when the Eight-Nation Alliance invaded China, Dowager Ci Xi was recorded saying that she often had hui mian during the run from the war, and that "hui mian can dispel the cold".
+Until the end of the Qing Dynasty, royal chef Pang Enfu escaped from the Forbidden City and lived in seclusion in Henan.
+He started teaching the common people to cook hui mian, and as a result, hui mian began spreading among them.

 Variations

 The province of Henan is famous for its hui mian.
-Most hui mian in the Henan area are culinary variants of the original royal food of hui mian.
-The province has more than a hundred million people, and as a result many different styles of hui mian have developed between populations and ethnic groups.
+Most hui mian in the Henan area are culinary variants of the original royal recipe.
+The province has more than a hundred million people, and as a result, many different styles of hui mian have developed between populations and ethnic groups.

 Yang Fu Yan hui mian

 Yang Fu Yan hui mian has become famous in recent years in Henan.
-The Yang Fu Yan recipe of hui mian follows the traditional cooking style of hui mian, using only mutton and beef as broth, instead of adding pork as other newly developed recipes do.
+The Yang Fu Yan recipe follows the traditional cooking style of hui mian, using only mutton and beef as broth, instead of adding pork as other newly developed recipes do.

-Heji Lamb Hui mian
+Heji Lamb hui mian

-Heji Lamb hui mian is a Halal variant of hui mian.
-The predecessor of Heji style originated from the Old Folks Hotel and Restaurant in Zheng Zhou.
-In 1953, Li Shaoqing and four other people were in charge of the hotel management, so they changed the name to "Heji Restaurant"; "Heji" means "many people manage together" in Chinese.
-Since 1967, they have specialized in lamb noodles, and renamed their signature dish to "Heji (合记) Lamb hui mian", commonly known as "Heji".
-In May 1994, Heji Hui mian won the award of "all of the famous brand names of food" in China.
+Heji Lamb hui mian is a Halal variant.
+The predecessor of Heji style originated from the Old Folks Hotel and Restaurant in Zhengzhou.
+In 1953, the restaurant was renamed as Heji Restaurant, where "Heji" (合计) means "many people manage together" in Chinese.
+Since 1967, they have specialized in lamb noodles, and renamed their signature dish to "Heji Lamb hui mian", commonly known as "Heji".
+In May 1994, Heji hui mian won the award of "all of the famous brand names of food" in China.
 In December 1997 it won the title of "Chinese famous snacks".